 - Not as durable as a mesh or solid vinyl cover – the lifespan of a solar cover is shorter.

 - They are dangerous for individuals to walk across or stand on.
-If you have animals or children, solar covers are not the best option as someone might injure themselves while running across.
+Solar covers are not the best option if you have animals or children, as someone might injure themselves while running across.

-What to Look For and How to Decide Which Type is For You
+What to Look For and How to Decide What Type Of Pool Cover is For You

-The type of pool cover you get depends on your wallet, surroundings, pool, and needs.
+The type of pool cover you get depends on your wallet, surroundings, climate, type of pool, and needs.
+Here are some key factors to consider when purchasing a pool cover.

 Whatever type of swimming pool cover you decide on, you are improving the lifespan of your pool and its equipment by protecting it from debris and other elements.
 A pool cover is a very necessary investment, and I hope you have now figured out which one to go for.